SuhaimKhalid/daily_planner/README.md

 ## Local Storage:
 Entered events are saved to local storage, ensuring that your schedule persists between page reloads.

+## Instruction:

+### Past:
+Time blocks that have already passed are identified with the "past" class and displayed in grey.
+In these blocks, users can add information, but saving is disabled as it is no longer possible to save data in the past.

+### Present:
+Time blocks in the present are marked with the "present" class and displayed in red.
+Users can add data to these blocks and save it.

+### Future:
+Future time blocks are distinguished with the "future" class and displayed in green.
+Users can add data to these blocks and save it.

 ## Installation:

 The Code Quiz Game can be played directly in your web browser without any need for installation.
 Simply visit the game's URL to start playing.